Qivex/require/readme.md

 # require

 An improvised re-implementation of require - because of the **preposterous** decision to not include it in ComputerCraft by default.
-By executing this program you will get a global `require` function, replicating the default behaviour of the Lua language.
+Executing this program will give you a global `require` function, replicating the default Lua behaviour.
 Additionally, it can also load APIs written for os.loadAPI() by checking the "global" environment of the API.